euannewlands/30DaysStreamlit/README.md

 # 30DaysStreamlit
 Following challenges given on https://30days.streamlit.app/

+Below is a log of actions related to the instruction in each "daily challenge".

 ### Day 1: Setup
 - created an environment `stenv`, to install the streamlit library
 - opened up the demo and bookmarked all the relevant streamlit urls (docs, what's new?)